fiskaltrust/rollout-doc/technical-operations/troubleshooting/network-troubleshooting.md

 ### Queue/SCU connection

 This issue typically indicates that the [queue](../middleware/overview.md#queue) lost its internal connection to an [SCU](../middleware/overview.md#scu).
-This may occur after components were shifted within a CashBox or any of the involved machines got new IP addresses assigned.
+This loss may occur after you shifted components within a CashBox or any of the involved machines got new IP addresses assigned.

-Fixing this issue is often quickly done with a [rebuild](../middleware/cashbox.md#rebuilding) of the CashBox and a subsequent restart of the Middleware, though, please verify the configuration of the relevant CashBoxes beforehand.
-In particular, please pay attention to the hostnames and IP addresses, as well as the ports, you configured for each component and make sure they [resolve](#dns) and match the actual machine configuration.
-Please, also double check there's no (local) firewall which may prevent connections.
+Fixing this issue is often quickly done with a [rebuild](../middleware/cashbox.md#rebuilding) of the CashBox and a subsequent restart of the Middleware.
+Please verify the configuration of the relevant CashBoxes beforehand.
+In particular, please pay attention to the hostnames, IP addresses, and the ports you configured for each component and make sure they [resolve](#dns) and match the actual machine configuration.
+Also, please double-check that no (local) firewall may prevent connections.